Understanding AI Evaluations

 Understanding Scores

-Each evaluation produces a score from 0% to 100%:
+Each evaluation produces a score from 0% to 100%.
+The default passing threshold is 70%.

 - 70%+ (Pass) - The response meets quality standards